mithi/fusion-ekf/README.md

 $CC=gcc-6 cmake .. && make
 ```

-- To execute inside `build` folder use the following format:
+- To execute inside the `build` folder use the following format:

 ```
 $./extendedKF /PATH/TO/INPUT/FILE /PATH/TO/OUTPUT/FILE